 MTB inks deal with Deutsche Bank AG Bangladesh Representative Office

-Mutual Trust Bank Limited (MTB) and Deutsche Bank AG Bangladesh Representative Office have recently signed an agreement for Cash Management Services at a simple ceremony held at MTB Centre, the bank's Corporate Head Office, Gulshan 1, Dhaka 1212.
+Mutual Trust Bank Limited (MTB) and Deutsche Bank AG Bangladesh Representative Office have recently signed an agreement for Cash Management Services at a simple ceremony held at MTB Centre, the bank's corporate head office.

 In the presence of Syed Mahbubur Rahman, managing director & CEO of MTB, Md.
-Khalid Mahmood Khan, DMD & chief business officer (CBO), and Syed Naushad Zaman, chief representative officer, Deutsche Bank AG Bangladesh Representative Office signed the agreement on behalf of their respective organizations, reads a press release.
+Khalid Mahmood Khan, DMD & Chief Business Officer (CBO), and Syed Naushad Zaman, chief representative officer, Deutsche Bank AG Bangladesh Representative Office signed the agreement on behalf of their respective organisations.